-I am a first-year Ph.D. student at UCSD CSE department, advised by Prof. Hao Su.
-Before that, I graduated from the CS Department, Tsinghua University in July 2019, where I was advised by Prof. Shi-Min Hu.
-During the summer of 2018, I spent a memorable time working with Prof. Sven Koenig.
+I am a second-year Ph.D. student at UCSD CSE department, advised by Prof. Hao Su.
+Before that, I graduated from the CS Department of Tsinghua University in July 2019, where I was advised by Prof. Shi-Min Hu.
 In general, my research interests include 3D vision and robotics.
 [CV]

 Meshing Point Clouds with Predicted Intrinsic-Extrinsic Ratio Guidance

 ECCV 2020 [PDF]